This article is part of our larger real estate investing guide available here.

 In addition to property types, there are three main ways to make money from real estate investments: interest from loans, appreciation, and rent.

 - Interest from Loans (or, in the parlance of real estate, “debt”): A real estate loan is an arrangement where investors lend money to a real estate developer and earn money from interest payments on the principal of the loan.
 Debt investing can provide regular cash flow for an investor.
-Depending on the number of lenders, there can be one or several types of debt within the capital stack of a loan.
+Depending on the number of lenders, there can be one or several types of debt within the capital stack of loans.
 Types of debt include senior debt, junior debt, and mezzanine debt.
 Debt can also be secured or unsecured.
 This distinction defines an investor’s rights in the event of a property’s foreclosure upon the default of a loan.
-A loan is a type of passive investment used by private equity firms, REITs and real estate investment platforms.
+A loan is a type of passive investment used by private equity firms, REITs, and real estate investment platforms.
 Interest payments may offer a way to earn passive income from real estate investments.

 - Appreciation: As with the ownership of any equity, real estate ownership gives an investor the ability to earn money from the sale of that equity.
 The appreciation, or increase in the value of a property over time, represents the potential profit available to an investor when that property is sold.
 Unlike debt investments or rental income, a sale provides one large, single return.
 Equity can generally be categorized as preferred equity or common equity.
 Equity ownership can be an active or passive investment depending on the position of the investment within the capital stack.